-(ii) In the Unalaska District, you may take salmon for subsistence purposes from 6:00 a.m. until 9:00 p.m. from January 1 through December 31, except as may be specified on a subsistence fishing permit.
+(ii) In the Unalaska District, you may take salmon for subsistence purposes from 6:00 a.m. until 9:00 p.m. from January 1 through December 31, except as may be specified or a subsistence fishing permit.

-- (v) You may take salmon by seine and gillnet, or with gear specified on a subsistence fishing permit. - (vi) In the Unalaska District, if you fish with a net, you must be physically present at the net at all times when the net is being used. - (vii) You may take fish other than salmon by gear listed in this part unless restricted under the terms of a subsistence fishing permit. - (viii) You may take salmon, trout, and char only under the terms of a subsistence fishing permit, except that you do not need a permit in the Akutan, Umnak, and Atka-Amlia Islands Districts. - (ix) You may take no more than 250 salmon for subsistence purposes unless otherwise specified on the subsistence fishing permit, except that in the Unalaska and Adak Districts, you may take no more than 25 salmon plus an additional 25 salmon for each member of your household listed on the permit.
+- (v) You may take salmon by seine and gillnet, or with gear specified on a subsistence fishing permit. - (vi) In the Unalaska District, if you fish with a net, you must be physically present at the net at all times when the net is being used. - (viii) You may take salmon, trout, and char only under the terms of a subsistence fishing permit, except that you do not need a permit in the Akutan, Umnak, and Atka-Amlia Islands Districts. - (viii) You may take salmon, trout, and char only under the terms of a subsistence fishing permit, except that you do not need a permit in the Akutan, Umnak, and Atka-Amlia Islands Districts. - (ix) You may take no more than 250 salmon for subsistence purposes unless otherwise specified on the subsistence fishing permit, except that in the Unalaska and Adak Districts, you may take no more than 25 salmon plus an additional 25 salmon for each member of your household listed on the permit.
 You may obtain an additional permit. - (x) You must keep a record on the reverse side of the permit of subsistence-caught fish.
 You must complete the record immediately upon taking subsistence-caught fish and must return it no later than October 31.

 Note: In the Unalaska District, you are required to have a State Subsistence Fishing Permit when subsistence fishing for salmon (Appendix 1, see 5 AAC 01.380.
-Subsistence fishing permits).
+Subsistence fishing permits)